Kaalakaandi: Plot

 Angad learns that Selina is just using him and feels guilty about cheating on Neha (Amyra Dastur), his fiancée.
 Angad meets Neha and talks to her.
-Angad learns that Neha is a very nice girl he can get and both of them hug each other and get ready for marriage.
+He learns that Neha is a very nice girl and both of them hug each other and get ready for the wedding.

 Mafia's greed pushes him to kill Rahmat and he takes the entire money.
 He then shoots himself in the abdomen and tells Raza that someone has robbed their money and killed Rahmat and in that fight Mafia too got injured.
 Raza doesn't believe Mafia and is on the verge of killing Mafia, but leaves him.
 Mafia walks onto the road.

 Rileen meets the wedding photographer Rakhi (Isha Talwar) and tells his son too had a birthmark like her on his elbow.
 Rakhi asks him his name but he states that "People just meet, tell each other their names and then go away, which is of no use".
 He also tells her about his growing cancer.
 Rakhi comforts Rileen and they kiss each other.
 On being asked "What does he mean to her?", she replies "I don't know!"
 He happily laughs and tells her his name is Rileen.

 Tara checks into the airport while Zubin asks her not to think of the horrific night.
 Tara feels very guilty and decides to approach the police and file an FIR, but the police dissuades her from doing so as the two guys who were killed in the accident were underworld assassins who killed Ustad.
-Tara meets up with Zubin, who had been waiting for her.
-Getting to know that he truly loves her, Tara proposes to Zubin and then kisses him.
+Tara meets Zubin, who had been waiting for her.
+Learning that he truly loves her, Tara proposes to Zubin and then kisses him.

 Rileen marches into the marriage where everyone is dancing mindlessly along with Angad and Neha.
 Rileen dances along, takes out his gun and fires two shots in the air.
 One of the bullets strikes Mafia in the head, killing him, while the other hits Rileen's foot, prompting him to scream in pain.